ragavanayyadurai/Ex-No-5-Creating-Triggers-using-PL-SQL/EX5.md

 ![WhatsApp Image 2023-09-26 at 22 29 21](https://github.com/DhanushPalani/Ex-No-5-Creating-Triggers-using-PL-SQL/assets/121594640/c1caabb7-a19c-44b3-9343-e135eafc4d07)

 ### Result:
- The program has been implemented successfully
+ The program has been implemented successfully.